ashtonw7/writing-with-no-purpose/posts/butler.md

 Being a famous movie star that everybody loves doesn’t necessarily require learning, but it does require raw talent.
 And unfortunately, none of my talent is raw.
 It’s cooked, well-done.

 Consequently, I’ve kind of been forced into a life of butlering.
-If I’m being honest, I’ve always had a natural proclivity toward it.
+If I’m being honest, I’ve always had a natural proclivity towards it.
 Ever since I was a child, I’ve always found myself wearing a suit and dangling a large napkin over my arm.
 And I’m pretty good at having an old man beat me over the head with a cane when I make a mistake.

 And to be fair, there can be some upsides to butlering.
 That is, as long as you have a good rich person that you’re working for.
 You want a rich person who is old enough that they don’t really know what’s going on, but not so old that they have to use a bedpan.
 There’s a sweet spot in the middle there, one where you’re less butlering and more squatting in a rich guy’s house and watching his giant TV.